 Based on the Random House Unabridged Dictionary, © Random House, Inc. 2018

+Examples from the Web for auscultated Historical Examples The fetal heart must be auscultated every half hour at most, between and during the pains.
 The tonics ought during the time to be discontinued, and the chest should be daily auscultated to learn when the symptoms subside.
 The Dog

 auscultatus, past participle of auscultare "to listen attentively to," from aus-, from auris "ear" (see ear (n.1)); "the rest is doubtful" [OED].
 Tucker suggests the second element is akin to clinere "to lean, bend."

 auscultate (ô ′skəl-tāt′) To examine by auscultation.
 Related forms aus ′cul•ta′tive adj. aus•cul ( ′ta•to′ry ô-skŭl) ′tə-tôr′ē adj.

 Copyright © 2002, 2001, 1995 by Houghton Mifflin Company.
 Published by Houghton Mifflin Company.